Vietnam Travel FAQ 2

 By Jan Dodd, Author of The Rough Guide to Vietnam

-Jan Dodd's Vietnam Travel FAQ answers to many of your questions on Vietnam travel.
-Part 2 of the Vietnam Travel FAQ covers eating, tipping, sightseeing, bargaining, gifts and many more frequently asked questions regarding travel to Vietnam.
+Answers to many of your questions on Vietnam travel.
+Part 2 covers eating, tipping, sightseeing, bargaining, gifts and more.

 What recommendations do you have about eating in Vietnam?

 What major sights do you recommend in and around Hanoi?

 What major sights do you recommend in and around Ho Chi Minh City?

 What major sights do you recommend in and around Hué?